The Bajra Sandhi Monument in Denpasar

 The entrance to the Big Garden Corner Park

-I ordered my second Grab taxi of the day from the hotel at just before 10am.
+I ordered my second Grab taxi of the day from the hotel just before 10am.

-My first stop was the Big Garden Corner Park, which was described as “the perfect location for one-stop destination in Denpasar”, with “hundreds of spots can be found within the vast park, stone sculptures, and greenery spots”.
+My first stop was Big Garden Corner Park, billed as “the perfect one-stop destination in Denpasar”, with “hundreds of spots within the vast park, stone sculptures, and greenery.”

 One of the more impressive attractions at the Big Garden Corner Park